aykutgk/tempus-cc-api/README.md

 ## Design and Technical Decisions

 ### Data modeling
-Patient and Doctor extends (one to one) from User Data model which possibly will have common columns such as username, password, email, phone number, created_at...
+Patient and Doctor extends from User Data model which possibly will have common columns such as username, password, email, phone number, created_at...

 We also need many to many relationship in order to store doctors' patients or vice versa.